agregson/fitzlab/protocol_culture_pseudomonas_cfu.md

-Growing Pseudomonas Aeruginosa for OD measurement and CFU calculations
+Growing Pseudomonas aeruginosa for OD measurement and CFU calculations
 ======================================================================

 # Notes